Don’t miss: Foundry Safety Part 1: Noise Control

 PPE- Personal Protective Equipment such as gloves or air-conditioned suits can protect workers from burns and heat exhaustion.

-Relocation- Relocating an operator away from the source of heat is always a great way to protect workers, however, depending on the type of work it is not always a viable option.
+Relocation- Relocating an operator away from the heat source is a great way to protect workers.
+However, depending on the type of work, it is not always a viable option.

 Rotations- Rotating operators to limit individual exposure to heat is a great way to reduce exposure.